virtualmin/virtualmin.com/content/docs/Installation/automated.md

 ##### Including and excluding features

 The `--include`, `--exclude`, and `--extra` flags fine-tune the configuration phase. `--include` enables extra configuration plugins, `--exclude` skips ones that would run by default, and `--extra` installs additional packages before the stack install.
-For example, to add PostgreSQL support as part of the initial install, see the [PostgreSQL note](#postgresql) above.
+For example, to add PostgreSQL support as part of the initial install, see the [PostgreSQL](#postgresql) caveat below.

 ##### Maintenance and recovery